 Launched in 2003, the Nevada News Service (NNS) is part of a network of independent public interest state-based news services pioneered by Public News Service.
 Our mission is an informed and engaged citizenry making educated decisions in service to democracy; and our role is to inform, inspire, excite and sometimes reassure people in a constantly changing environment through reporting spans political, geographic and technical divides.

-Especially valuable in this turbulent climate for journalism, currently 55 radio stations and used by 14 print/online outlets and 3 television stations for a total of 72 media outlets in Nevada and border states and 1,420 regionally/nationwide outlets regularly pick up and redistribute our stories.
+Especially valuable in this turbulent climate for journalism, currently used by 55 radio stations, 11 print/online outlets and 5 television stations for a total of 71 media outlets in Nevada and border states and 191 regionally/nationwide.
 An average of 18 media outlets broadcast or ran each story in their paper and/or on their web page.
 These include outlets like:

 - Clear Channel National (iHeartMedia, Inc.)

 - Desert Valley Times